ishangarg/SSW555-team-4/README.md

 ## Installation

 To clone this repository, run the following command in your terminal.
-It is recommended to naviagte to the directory you would like to clone the repository to before enter the command to prevent the repository from being copied to the wrong directory:
+It is recommended to navigate to the directory you would like to clone the repository to before entering the command to prevent the repository from being copied to the wrong directory:

 ```bash
 git init